 Meaning: Every job has a meaning and is important no matter the function.
 Ditch-digger, fry makers, stable cleaners, you name it.
 Just because they don’t require higher education doesn’t mean their contribution isn’t valuable.
 If nobody did these jobs, no one could do their jobs.

-Dignity comes with how an employee is treated at work.
+Dignity: Dignity comes with how an employee is treated at work.
 Belittling, neglect, or other unprofessional behavior can drastically reduce productivity, health, and collaboration in any environment.

-Self-determination is defined as an employee’s freedom within some boundaries to choose what, when, and how a task is accomplished.
+Self-determination: Self-determination is defined as an employee’s freedom within some boundaries to choose what, when, and how a task is accomplished.
 Giving employees a sense of control and ownership provides an elevated level of satisfaction, which leads to our next point…

 Giving factory workers the ability to make their own decisions and see direct result will give them more skin in the game to do their job well.
 Talk about adding meaning to their work!

 Showing you trust your workers by giving them freedom to manage their workflow shows you respect their ideas and, in turn, they’ll want to keep bringing you value.

 Most companies only have a top-down internal communication strategy, meaning management can send information to employees, but not the other way around.

 By using an employee app that allows bottom-up communication, you not only improve internal communication in your factory, you also give workers the floor to express their ideas and instill a sense of belonging.
 The more you make employees feel like they’re part of the bigger picture, the more they’ll give back.

 Leverage internal communications best practices when you use the Beekeeper employee engagement app and get more engaged employees in your digital workforce.

 Allowing bottom-up communication is especially important with distributed workforces.
 See how Seaboard Foods, a manufacturing with more than 5,000 employees across six states, has improved their internal communications and operations with Beekeeper which facilitates two-way communication.